Defi-API-Aggregator/Docs/README.md

 # Unifi Docs

 UniFi provides access to any Defi protocol in just a single line of code.
-Currently Unifi has integrated Uniswap with methods to do swaps, approve and get swap quote in uniswap all in a single line, as of now we support goerli chain.
+Currently Unifi has integrated Uniswap with methods to do swaps, approve and get swap quote in uniswap all in a single line.

 In the coming up weeks:
 1) We will be integrating protocols like Aave, 1inch and more methods from Uniswap